Have you considered why we are so obsessed with happiness as a society?

 Your happiness list is simply a tool you can use to help you find your way whenever you wobble.

 Why are we more obsessed with happiness than ever before?

-Because we know that by following the trail of happiness, we are being led towards the life we most want.
+Because we are realising more and more that by following our personal trail of happiness, we are being led towards the life we most want.

 Fill in your details to join the mailing list.